Princeton-CDH/cdh-ansible/docs/applications/prodigy.md

 There is a separate file for each environment.
 Production's is [`cdh_prod_prodigy.conf`](https://github.com/pulibrary/princeton_ansible/blob/main/roles/nginxplus/files/conf/http/cdh_prod_prodigy.conf) and staging's is [`cdh_test_prodigy.conf`](https://github.com/pulibrary/princeton_ansible/blob/main/roles/nginxplus/files/conf/http/dev/cdh_test_prodigy.conf).

-NOTE: Setting session names in advance (by setting `ALLOWED_SESSION_NAMES`) may resolve the need for this workaround.
+NOTE: Setting session names in advance (by setting `PRODIGY_ALLOWED_SESSIONS`) may resolve the need for this workaround.
 In the future, we should investigate this further.

 ## Logging